A Suitable Boy: Critical reception

-On 5 November 2019 BBC News included A Suitable Boy on its list of the 100 most inspiring novels.
+On 5 November 2019, the BBC included A Suitable Boy on its list of the 100 most inspiring novels.

 The Independent wrote that "the movement and music of the writing in A Suitable Boy take time to absorb, but its unobtrusive, powerfully rational sweetness eventually compels the reader to its way of seeing."

 Daniel Johnson wrote in The Times: "A Suitable Boy is not merely one of the longest novels in English: it may also prove to be the most fecund as well as the most prodigious work of the latter half of this century - perhaps even the book to restore the serious reading public's faith in the contemporary novel.
 I have little doubt that...
 Vikram Seth is already the best writer of his generation", while Eugene Robinson of the Washington Post compared Seth favourably to Tolstoy.

 Christopher Hitchens, in Vanity Fair, gave the novel a glowing review, saying the prose "has a deceptive lightness and transparency to it".

-The book was among the contenders in a 2014 list by The Telegraph of the 10 all-time greatest Asian novels, and Emma Lee-Potter of The Independent listed it as one of the 12 best Indian novels.
+The book was among the contenders in a 2014 list by The Daily Telegraph of the 10 all-time greatest Asian novels, and Emma Lee-Potter of The Independent listed it as one of the 12 best Indian novels.